BETER-CO/beter-feed-testing-sandbox/README.md

 2. **Docker Configuration:**
     Make sure you have two Docker Compose files in the root directory:
-    - `docker-compose.yaml`
+    - `docker-compose.development.yaml`
-    - `docker-compose.override.yaml`
+    - `docker-compose.development.override.yaml`

 3. **Start the Docker Services:**
     Run the following command:

     ```sh
-    docker-compose up --build
+    docker-compose -f .\docker-compose.development.yml -f .\docker-compose.development.override.yml up --build
     ```

-    This command builds the Docker images and starts the services defined in the `docker-compose.yaml` and `docker-compose.override.yaml` files.
+    This command builds the Docker images and starts the services defined in the `docker-compose.development.yaml` and `docker-compose.development.override.yaml` files.
 Each of the feed services (Generator, Emulator) is built from local Dockerfiles and runs on specific ports.
 They all depend on Kafka and Kafka-UI dependencies.

-Upon running `docker-compose up --build`, the following containers will be created:
+Upon running `docker-compose`, the following containers will be created:

 - **kafka**: Runs Confluent's Kafka server, exposing ports 9092 and 9101 for communication.
 - **init-kafka**: A service used for initializing Kafka topics required by the application.